 Popular Skills for Director of Applications

-Directors of Applications who responded to the survey indicated only a few skills that they use on the job.
-Most notably, facility with Software Development and Microsoft Excel are correlated to pay that is significantly above average, leading to increases of 30 percent and 5 percent, respectively.
-Skills that seem to negatively impact pay include SQL.
-Those familiar with Microsoft Office also tend to know SQL.
+Directors of Applications report a narrow range of specific skills.
+Most notably, facility with Software Development, Microsoft Excel, and Microsoft Office are correlated to pay that is significantly above average, leading to increases of 31 percent, 4 percent, and 3 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include SQL.
+Those educated in Microsoft Office tend to be well versed in SQL.

 Pay by Experience Level for Director of Applications